 Under the provisions for the share exchange, the profit realised with the exchange of shares does not have to be taken into account, unless the acquirer also pays a cash remuneration.
 Under the provisions for share exchange, share exchanges in the following situations are facilitated when:

-- a Curaçao company acquires, in exchange for its own shares, sufficient shares in another Curaçao company that it has more than 50 per cent of the voting rights in the company acquired;
+- a Curaçao company acquires, in exchange for its own shares, sufficient shares in another Curaçao company such that it has more than 50 per cent of the voting rights in the company acquired;

 - a Curaçao company acquires, in exchange for its own shares, such a number of shares in a foreign company that it has all, or almost all (ie, 90 per cent or more) of the voting rights of the foreign company acquired; or

-- if a Curaçao company already possesses shares in a Curaçao company that represents more than 50 per cent of the voting rights or such a number of shares in a foreign company that represents more than 90 per cent of the voting rights and scope of the voting rights are extended by the share merger.
+- a Curaçao company already possesses shares in a Curaçao company that represents more than 50 per cent of the voting rights or such a number of shares in a foreign company that represents more than 90 per cent of the voting rights and the scope of the voting rights are extended by the share merger.

 An advantage of the share exchange is that there is hardly a need for cash.
-The rules only allow limited cash payments (10 per cent) in case of a share exchange.
+The rules only allow limited cash payments (10 per cent) in the case of a share exchange.